lisetmathew/Edubridge-data-analytics/Projects/ML analysis/Readme.md

     • I used  statistical analysis, grouping, extracting each columns.

-    • Also used Pie chart, Barplot using seaborn and matplotlib to visualize the data.
+    • Also used Barplot and heatmap using seaborn and matplotlib to visualize the data.

-3. Logistic Regression
+3. ML methods

     •	Split the data into two, with one dependent variable and rest as independent.

-    •	Imported train_test_split, LogisticRegression, Confusion matrix, Classification report and accuracy_score
+    •	Imported train_test_split, LogisticRegression,KNN, Decision tree, Random Forest, SVM, Confusion matrix, Classification report and accuracy_score

-    •	Checked the accuracy for train and test model
+    •	Checked the accuracy for train and test model for each methods

     •	Plot the confusion matrix and find out the result.
 ## Conclusion:
-Applying visualization provide more clear picture of the predicted and actual data of heart attack.
+Applying visualization provide more clear picture of the predicted and actual data of heart attack and the accuracy of the model is shown using different machine learning methods.